This article has been updated from a previous version.

 - You can’t use your car for food delivery

-So, should you tell your insurance company you’re driving for a ride share company?
+So, should you tell your insurance company you’re driving for a rideshare company?
 Yes, for several reasons.
-The company may offer a policy that offers coverage at no extra cost, but should anything happen, you’ll be covered whether you’re on or off the clock.
-The extra premiums, if they happen, are still going to be cheaper than what you’d pay out of pocket for an accident.
+The company may offer a policy that provides coverage at no extra cost, but should anything happen, you’ll be covered whether you’re on or off the clock.
+A premium increase, if it should happen, would be cheaper than what you’d pay out of pocket for a collision.

 *Names have been changed for privacy.